awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 ### Message publish<a name="sdk-tutorials-explore-publish"></a>

 After successfully establishing a connection to AWS IoT Core, devices can publish messages\.
-The `pubsub.py` sample does this by calling the `publish` method of the `mqtt_connection` object\.
+The `pubsub.py` sample does this by calling the `publish` operation of the `mqtt_connection` object\.

 ```
 mqtt_connection.publish(